symfony/symfony-docs/request/multiple_kernels.rst

 * A highly sensitive application could define two kernels.
 The first one would only load the routes that match the parts of the application exposed to the public.
-The second kernel would load the rest of the application and its access would be protected by the web server;
+The second kernel would load the rest of the application and its access would be protected by the web server.
-* An application that uses a bundle which doesn't allow multiple instances could define two identical kernels to define a different bundle configuration for each of them.

 Adding a new Kernel to the Application
 --------------------------------------